Passion4film/Milestone-Project-3/README.md

 ## Error Handling

-I created a custom 404 error page so that if the user encounters a page that doesn't exist, the stlye of the error page matches the rest of the site.
+I created custom error pages so that if the user encounters a page that doesn't exist/deleted/forbidden etc, the stlye of the error page will match the rest of the site.
 This makes the site more professional.

+- 404 Not Found
+- 403 Forbidden
+- 410 Gone
+- 500 Internal Server Error

 I reviewed the documentation on [Flask](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/) in order to achieve this.

+404 error page example

 <img src="https://res.cloudinary.com/passion4film/image/upload/v1617897082/404-page_rki2vg.png" style="margin: 0;">